CloudHustlers/Dec-Level-1/Cloud Run Canary Deployments #GSP1078 .md

 git push gcp master
 ```
 ### Go to search > cloud build > and wait till all build are complted [DON'T RUN NEXT COMMAND TILL ALL THE BUILDS ARE COMPLETED]
+### If got error in any build click that build and click retry
 ```cmd
 gcloud beta builds triggers create cloud-source-repositories --trigger-config tag-trigger.json git tag 1.1 git push gcp 1.1
 ```
 ### Go to search > cloud build > and wait till all build are complted [DON'T RUN NEXT COMMAND TILL ALL THE BUILDS ARE COMPLETED]
+### If got error in any build click that build and click retry
 ### Check the progress of all tasks